Sherman5A/microsoft-notes/azure/management/azure-blueprints.md

 # Azure Blueprints

+Azure Blueprints,
-Allows standardisation of deployments.
+> Allow for standardisation of deployments.

-Configurations can follow a defined blueprint with policy settings pre-configured.
+Configurations can follow a custom or pre-defined defined blueprint with policy settings pre-configured.

+Blueprints are version-able, allowing for small updates.

-## What are Artifacts?
+## What are Artefacts?

-Each component defined in a blueprint is an artifact.
+> Each component defined in a blueprint is an **artefact**.

+**Artefact Parameters:**

-Artifacts can have additional parameters if required.
+Artefacts can have additional parameters if required.

-Parameters can be defined by definition, or they can be assigned when the bluepront is applied to a scope.
+Parameters can be defined in the blueprint definition.
+They can also be assigned when the blueprint is applied to a scope.

-This means you maintain 1 standard blueprint, but have flexiblity to specify relevant artifact parameters.
+This means you maintain 1 standard blueprint, but have flexibility to specify relevant artefact parameters.

-Artifacts can include things like,
+Artefacts can include things like,
 - Role assignments
 - Policy assignments
 - Azure resource manager templates
 - Resource groups

-Blueprints are version-able, allowing for small updates.